 Yemenite Women in Israel: 1948 to the Present Day

-Approximately fifty thousand Jews came to Israel from Yemen via Operation Magic Carpet during the period of mass immigration (1949–1950) (Barer 1956; Sa’adon 2002: 115–125).
-A further 3,500 arrived between 1988–1996 (Saadon 2002, 122).
-The transition from a traditional religious society to one that was modern, primarily Western and secular had a profound influence on the entire community and particularly on the women, whose familial and societal roles were profoundly affected.
+Approximately 50,000 Jews came to Israel from Yemen via Operation Magic Carpet during the period of mass immigration (1949–1950) (Barer 1956; Sa’adon 2002: 115–125).
+A further 3,500 arrived between 1988 and 1996 (Saadon 2002, 122).
+The transition from a traditional religious society to one that was modern, primarily Western, and secular had a profound influence on the entire community and particularly on the women, whose familial and societal roles were profoundly affected.

 After being housed in transit camps, many of the immigrants were directed to agricultural settlements (moshavim) (Zadok 1985; Lisak 1999).
-Their acclimation in these rural settlements proved difficult due to both their lack of agricultural experience and their traditional social structure which went counter to the principles of the moshav.
+Their acclimation in these rural settlements proved difficult, due to both their lack of agricultural experience and their traditional social structure, which went counter to the principles of the Cooperative smallholder's village in Erez Israel combining some of the features of both cooperative and private farming.moshav.
 One focus of conflict was the status of the Yemenite woman and her gender roles, since moshav ideology advocated women’s full partnership in agricultural labor and social activity (Yaffe 1919: 20–21; Uri 1946: 26–30).

 Although their economic and social power increased, the Yemenite women were not motivated to achieve greater authority in their family or community.
-The formal power and authority continued to be monopolized by the men in both the private and the public sphere (Katzir 1976; 1984).
+Formal power and authority continued to be monopolized by men in both the private and the public sphere (Katzir 1976; 1984).

 Although processes of change occurred in the status of women and in family life in settlements of immigrants from Yemen, ethnic homogeneity slowed the rate of such change and contributed to the preservation of tradition (Nussbaum 1986, Cohen 1994).